LBI-DHP/MULTI2022/README.md

 ### Prerequisites

-* (Oracle) JDK Version 18
+* (Oracle) JDK Version 18 (e.g., see https://www.oracle.com/java/technologies/downloads/)
-* In case your JDK (e.g., OpenJDK) does not come with the JavaFX SDK, you also need to download it: https://openjfx.io/
+* In case your JDK (e.g., OpenJDK) does not come with the JavaFX SDK, you also need to download it (e.g., see https://openjfx.io/)

 ### Running

 * Double click or run the tool (<em>mlm-playground.jar</em>) via console: java -jar mlm-playground.jar
-* In case you downloaded the JavaFX SDK, you have to run the tool via console:<br/>
+* In case you explicitly had to download the JavaFX SDK, you have to run the tool via console:<br/>
-java --module-path "\<path to your JavaFX SDK lib folder\>" --add-modules javafx.controls,javafx.fxml -jar mlm-playground-basic.jar
+java --module-path "\<path to your JavaFX SDK lib folder\>" --add-modules javafx.controls,javafx.fxml -jar mlm-playground.jar

 ### Examples

-By default, all examples from the paper are loaded into the model.
+By default, all examples from the paper are loaded.
 We also provide the default version (<em>model-full.ttl</em>) and an empty version without SHACL shapes, SHACL rules and modeled classification criteria (<em>model-empty.ttl</em>) as external files that can be loaded by the tool for experimentation.

 ### MLM-Playground